-These sanctuaries, parks, zoos, preserves, and centers all work to protect animals while educating people on these creatures.
-While doing so, they open their doors to the public, allowing for tours, feedings, photo ops and other chances to get up close and personal with wildlife!
+These sanctuaries, parks, zoos, preserves, and centers work to protect animals while educating people on these creatures.
+While doing so, they open their doors to the public, allowing for tours, feedings, photo ops, and other chances to get up close and personal with wildlife!

-Big Cat Rescue has over 80 big cats like cougars, lions, tigers, ocelots, jaguars, leopards and bobcats, which have been rescued after being hurt, abandoned, or forced to retire as a performer.
-BCR also works to educate the public through education and legislation on ways to end the private possession and trade of these creatures.
+Big Cat Rescue has over 80 big cats like cougars, lions, tigers, ocelots, jaguars, leopards, and bobcats, rescued after being hurt, abandoned or forced to retire as a performer.
+BCR also works to educate the public through education and legislation on ways to end these creatures' private possession and trade.

 Launching in 1992, this place offers a variety of tours, where guests can see these felines up close.
-People can visit during the day, at night, with groups, alone, in order to help feed the animals or for events like weddings and field trips.
+People can visit during the day, at night, with groups, alone, to help feed the animals or events like weddings and field trips.

-Palm Beach Zoo grew from a small red barn to a major attraction with over over 550 animals and 190 species.
-Here, guests can enjoy everything from bears, capuchin monkeys, coatis and Komodo dragons to llamas, ocelots, otters, peacocks, and toucans.
+Palm Beach Zoo grew from a small red barn to a major attraction with over 550 animals and 190 species.
+Here, guests can enjoy everything from bears, capuchin monkeys, coatis, Komodo dragons to llamas, ocelots, otters, peacocks, and toucans.

-There are also special experiences with koalas, tortoises, sloths, flamingos, capybaras, and anteaters; allowing people to get even closer to these creatures.
-Furthermore, the Palm Beach Zoo has a Conservation Society that helps with projects all over the world and offers educational programs to spread even more knowledge about wildlife and about their work.
+There are also unique experiences with koalas, tortoises, sloths, flamingos, capybaras, and anteaters, allowing people to get even closer to these creatures.
+Furthermore, the Palm Beach Zoo has a Conservation Society that helps with projects worldwide and offers educational programs to spread even more knowledge about wildlife and their work.

-Fossil Rim Wildlife Center fights on the behalf of endangered animals, and this place utilizes research, training, management and education, all in order to protect indigenous and exotic endangered and threatened species.
+Fossil Rim Wildlife Center fights on behalf of endangered animals, and this place utilizes research, training, management, and education to protect indigenous and exotic endangered and threatened species.

 For tours, people get to enter into pastures and yards; while everyone is surrounded by the animals, the Woodstock Farm Sanctuary team tells the creatures' stories of where they came and how they ended up where they are now.
 Oh, and guests can stay on-site at The Gray Barn, a brand-new place with overnight accommodations that comes with a private tour and a vegan breakfast!